-California Gov. assures his state is always a partner on climate change as he begins trip to China
+California governor visits China and says his state will always be a partner on climate change

 Newsom said China and the U.S. have long-standing partnerships on the issue of climate change that he wanted to build upon.

+Li Yongsheng, deputy commissioner of the Chinese foreign ministry in Hong Kong, said at the opening of the event that China-US relations “have shown positive signs of rebounding,” and that he believed Newsom’s visit will be productive.

+Other attendees included Gregory May, U.S. consul general in Hong Kong, Eden Woon, the president of the American Chamber of Commerce in Hong Kong, and Elsie Leung, Hong Kong former secretary for justice.

-But his trip to China has drawn concerns from some 60 advocacy groups and non-governmental organizations.
-They expressed their disappointment in a joint statement issued on Friday over the governor’s decision to “explicitly turn away from engaging on critical human rights issues.”
+But Newsome’s trip to China has drawn concerns from some 60 advocacy groups and non-governmental organizations.
+They expressed their disappointment in a joint statement Friday characterizing the governor’s trip as a move to “explicitly turn away from engaging on critical human rights issues.”

-Asked if the only way to make progress on climate matters with China is not to mention human rights issues, Newsom denied the tradeoff saying, “we can do many things at once.”
+Asked if the only way to make progress on climate matters with China is not to mention human rights issues, Newsom denied the tradeoff, saying, “we can do many things at once.”

 After his Hong Kong trip, he will head to Beijing, Shanghai and the provinces of Guangdong and Jiangsu.